locallyoptimistic/LocallyOptimistic/content/post/data_dictionaries.md

 <!--more-->

 # What is a data dictionary?
-In this post we’ll use the term “data dictionary” to a range of products that include both “data dictionaries” and “data catalogs”.
+In this post we’ll use the term “data dictionary” to describe a range of products that include both “data dictionaries” and “data catalogs”.
 In general, we’re referring to documents that contain metadata about tables in a data warehouse -- most commonly, they have one section per table with one row per column including information like the column-name, the column-type, any relevant foreign-keys, and a brief description of the column.
 Sometimes there will be additional metadata about the source of the table (a source system or potentially a person).

 [INSERT SCREEN-SHOT OF DATA DICTIONARY]

 # Why are data dictionaries created?
 Listen.
-There’s no activity the two of us like better for enjoying a beautiful spring Saturday than sitting down at our disk, cracking open a cold Kombucha, and writing some damn documentation.
-Most data dictionaries are born from a zeal for documentation that we applaud, but we also believe that it’s important to find the right documentation and tools for the goals that you want to achieve.
+There’s no activity the two of us like better for enjoying a beautiful spring Saturday than sitting down at our desk, cracking open a cold Kombucha, and writing some damn documentation.
+While we definitely understand the desire to document-all-the-things, we also believe that it is important to find the right documentation and tools for the goals that you want to achieve.
 People tend to embark on the data dictionary journey with a few varied and vague goals in mind.
 They want to 1) enable more data exploration, 2) codify a single source of truth for data definitions, and 3) document the provenance of particular pieces of business logic.

 These are all great goals!
 However, we do not believe that data dictionaries are the best tool for achieving any of these objectives.
 We will talk a bit about why we do not believe that data dictionaries, as traditionally constituted, work very well before diving into alternative ways to achieve those goals.